rust-lang/rust/text/0000-generic-assert.md

 [drawbacks]: #drawbacks

 - This will generate a wave of deprecation warnings, which will be some cost for users to migrate.
 However, this doesn't mean that this is backward-incompatible, as long as the deprecated macros aren't removed.
 - This has a potential performance degradation on complex expressions, due to creating more temporaries on stack (or register).
+However, if this had clear impacts confirmed through benchmarks, we should use some kind of alternative implementation for release builds.

 # Alternatives
 [alternatives]: #alternatives